oculairmedia/openwebui-Letta-pipeline/README.md

 # OpenWebUI-Letta Pipeline

-This pipeline provides integration between Letta agents and OpenWebUI models, allowing OpenWebUI tools to enhance Letta's responses.
+This pipeline provides integration between Letta agents and OpenWebUI models, with special focus on web search integration.

 ## Overview

 This pipeline connects OpenWebUI and Letta in a way that:
-- Uses OpenWebUI's existing tools (like web search)
+- Captures OpenWebUI's web search results
-- Passes tool results to Letta for processing
+- Formats and passes search results to Letta
-- Returns Letta's enhanced responses back to OpenWebUI
+- Enables Letta to provide informed responses based on search data
 - Maintains a seamless conversation flow

 ## Pipeline Versions

 1. `lettapipeline.py` - Basic version that connects Letta agents to OpenWebUI models
-2. `lettapipeline_with_openwebui_tools.py` - Enhanced version that integrates OpenWebUI's tool results with Letta
+2. `lettapipeline_with_search.py` - Enhanced version that integrates OpenWebUI's web search results with Letta

 ## How It Works